MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/polyline.md

 ## Create a Polyline

 To draw a polyline, create a `Polyline` object and set its `Points` property to the vertices of a shape.
-To give the polyline an outline, set its `Stroke` property to a [`Color`](xref:Xamarin.Forms.Color).
+To give the polyline an outline, set its `Stroke` property to a [`Brush`](xref:Xamarin.Forms.Brush)-derived object.
 The `StrokeThickness` property specifies the thickness of the polyline outline.
+For more information about `Brush` objects, see [Xamarin.Forms Brushes](~/xamarin-forms/user-interface/brushes/index.md).

 > [!IMPORTANT]
-> If you set the `Fill` property of a `Polyline` to a [`Color`](xref:Xamarin.Forms.Color), the interior space of the polyline is painted, even if the start point and end point do not intersect.
+> If you set the `Fill` property of a `Polyline` to a [`Brush`](xref:Xamarin.Forms.Brush)-derived object, the interior space of the polyline is painted, even if the start point and end point do not intersect.

 The following XAML example shows how to draw a polyline: